awsdocs/aws-site-to-site-vpn-user-guide/doc_source/monitoring-cloudwatch-vpn.md

    + Under **Actions**, select an existing notification list or choose **New list** to create a new one\.
    + Under **Alarm Preview**, select a period of 5 minutes and specify a statistic of **Maximum**\.

 You can create an alarm that monitors the state of the Site\-to\-Site VPN connection\.
-For example, the following alarm sends a notification when the status of both tunnels is DOWN for 1 consecutive 5\-minute period\.
+For example, you can create an alarm that sends a notification when the status of one or both tunnels is DOWN for 1 consecutive 5\-minute period\.

 **To create an alarm for Site\-to\-Site VPN connection state**